uq-eresearch/thales/doc/thales-install-guide.md

     [Bluepill installation instructions](https://github.com/arya/bluepill#readme).

 2. Create a wrapper script so that Bluepill can be run in the correct RVM gemset.

-        rvm current # use the result from this as the second argument in the next command
+The second argument is the name of the gemset.

-        rvm wrapper ruby-1.9.3-p374@thales thales bluepill
+        rvm wrapper `rvm current` thales bluepill

     This will create a wrapper script called `~/.rvm/bin/thales_bluepill`.